 Anne Mulaire was a contributing editor to The Mint Experience Summer 2020 Vol 4 Iss 1.
 The Western Manitoba magazine featured a section on Sustainability in Fashion as well as Women in Business.
 Anne Mulaire was proud to share its vision and passion towards sustainability.
 Read the article here.

 As the world faced an unprecedented pandemic, Anne Mulaire shifted its focus temporarily to provide a service to the community in times of uncertainty.
 Fashion face masks were designed and manufactured.
 Winnipeg Free Press journalist Jen Zoratti discussed this new endeavour with Anne Mulaire and other local designers.
-The Winnipeg Free Press is the city's leading newspaper.
 Read the article here.

 During the summer of 2020, Anne Mulaire was featured in Chatelaine's article 26 Cute Made-in-Canada Face Masks.
 Anne Mulaire offers a selection of limited edition masks in a variety of bold prints, complete with adjustable elastics and filter slots.
 You can find all our face masks here.